Roemer/TouchMediaPlayer/README.md

     sudo chmod a+w /sys/class/backlight/4-0045/brightness
     ```
   - Screen Blanking in Preferences > Raspberry Pi Configuration > Display
+  - Change the display back to X-Server instead of Wayland in raspi-config -> Advanced to that the sleep works

 # Alternative setup to run as Docker container
 `docker run -d -v /path/to/your/media:/usr/src/app/media -p 5000:5000 roemer/touch-media-player`